geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### New Permalink plugin

-As part this release, permalink plugin is added to MS.
+As part this release, permalink plugin is added to MapStore.
+The new plugin is already configured in standard MapStore application, but if you are working on a project or if you customized the configuration files, you may need to update them to introduce the new plugin.

+In any case on an existing installation you **must** update the database adding the category to make the plugin work.

-#### Add permalink to localConfig.json
+#### Add Permalink plugin to localConfig.json

-- Update `localConfig.json` and add "Permalink" plugin to the "desktop", "dashboard" and "geostory" section
+In the case you customized your `configs/localConfig.json` file in your project/installation, to add the permalink plugin you will have to update it as following:

+- Add the "Permalink" plugin to the pages you want to use this plugin.
+Pages plugins are in the `plugins` section in the root of `localConfig.json`,  so you have to add "Permalink" entry to `desktop`, `dashboard` and `geostory` arrays, like this:

 ```json
 {